awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.cli.create-cluster.md

        --query "Role.Arn" --output text
    ```

-   In the output, take note of the service role ARN\.
-For example:
+   In the output, note the service role ARN, as in the following example\.

    `arn:aws:iam::123456789012:role/DAXServiceRoleForDynamoDBAccess`

-1. You are now ready to create your DAX cluster:
+1. Create the DAX cluster\.
+Replace `roleARN` with the ARN from the previous step\.

    ```
    aws dax create-cluster \